nushell/nushell.github.io/book/background_task.md

 Then you will get some commands to schedule background tasks. (e.g: `job spawn`, `job status`, `job log`)

 Cons note: It spawned a fresh nushell to execute the given command, so it doesn't inherit current scope's variables, custom commands, alias definition, except env variables which can convert value to string.
-Therefore, if you want to use custom commands or variables, you have to `use` or `define` them within the given block.
+Therefore, if you want to use custom commands or variables, you have to `use` or `def` them within the given block.

 ## Using nu with terminal multiplexer
 You can choose and install a terminal multiplexer and use it.